munificent/finch/doc/markdown/expressions.markdown

     "another string"
     "supported escapes: \" \n \\"

+Finch also has a couple of special standard objects.
+The object `nil` is used to indicate the absence of a value. `true` and `false` are boolean values that you can use with things like `if:then:` and `while:do:`.
+Unlike numbers and strings, these aren't built into the language.
+They are just regular objects implemented in Finch code that happen to do useful things.

 ## Variables

 Variable names in Finch are more flexible than in most other languages.
 They must contain a letter or an underscore somewhere in the name, but pretty much everything else is fair game.
 All of these are valid variable names: